Chocobozzz/PeerTube/support/doc/api/embeds.md

 It can be useful if you want to have a full control of the PeerTube player.

 Value must be `0` or `1`.
+Default: `1`

 ### controlBar

 Hide control bar when the video is played.

 Value must be `0` or `1`.
+Default: `1`

 ### peertubeLink

 Hide PeerTube instance link in control bar.

 Value must be `0` or `1`.
+Default: `1`

 ### muted

 Mute the video by default.

 Value must be `0` or `1`.
+Default: tries to restore the last muted setting set by the user

 ### loop

 Automatically start again the video when it ends.

 Value must be `0` or `1`.
+Default: `0`

 ### subtitle

 Auto select a subtitle by default.

 Value must be a valid subtitle ISO code (`fr`, `en`, etc.).
+Default: no subtitle selected and then tries to restore the last subtitle set by the user

 ### autoplay